kmalakoff/knockback-todos-app/README.md

 * **priority-picker-template:** renders the priority labels and colors, and custom binds the action to be taken when the color swatch is selected (for either setting the default new Todo priority or updating an existing Todo's priority)

-# Relationships between Models and ViewModels - One-To-Many
+# Relationships between Models and ViewModels - Often One-To-Many

 In the Todos applications, there is a one-to-one relationship between Models and ViewModels, but the distinction is important: